-Students in Ann Arbor attend classes at Michigan Ross, in facilities designed specifically for the needs of executive education.
+Students in Ann Arbor attend classes at Michigan Ross, in facilities designed specifically for the needs of the Executive MBA program

-Students in Los Angeles enjoy facilities and classrooms that provide a similar educational experience to the Ann Arbor campus.
+Students in Los Angeles attend classes at the Hotel Indigo in Downtown Los Angeles, where the facilities and classroom experience provide an educational environment similar to the Ann Arbor campus.

 Students in Ann Arbor will typically stay at Michigan Ross' Executive Residence, a first-class hotel that offers easy, refined living (or possibly a nearby hotel).
 Hotel rooms are located on the top three floors of the Executive Residence and Wyly Hall, with classrooms on the lower levels.

-Students in Los Angeles stay at a luxury hotel, where executive amenities, fine dining, and top-rated service ensure you can focus on learning, not logistics.
+Students in Los Angeles stay at the Hotel Indigo in Downtown Los Angeles, where executive amenities, fine dining, and top-rated service ensure you can focus on learning, not logistics.